g41797/matryoshka/flat/docs/layer2_quickref.md

 ## Mailbox — move items between Masters

+Mailbox
-Mailbox moves `^PolyNode` from one Master to another.
+- moves `^PolyNode` from one Master to another.
-Does not know your types.
+- does not know your types.
-Blocking, with optional timeout.
+- blocking, with optional timeout.
-Supports interrupt and close.
+- supports interrupt and close.

 Mailbox holds ownership during transit.

 It releases ownership to the receiver on success.

 ### Types